Natrix maura: Invasion

-Ecology of invasion
+The species is invasive on Mallorca.
 N. maura predates on Pelophylax perezi among other prey on Mallorca.
 Research by Moore et al. 2004 suggests trophic subsidy provided by P. perezi is maintaining higher numbers of the invader than would otherwise occur.

-Evolutionary effects

 N. maura has altered the behavior of Mallorcan prey.
-Moore et al. 2004 finds that the higher numbers mentioned above are allowing the invader to exert such high pressure that prey species have retreated entirely to habitats too steep for N. maura.
+Moore et al. 2004 found that the higher numbers mentioned above are allowing the invader to exert such high pressure that prey species such as the Majorcan midwife toad (Alytes muletensis) have retreated entirely to habitats too steep for N. maura.